Other facts in (approximately) descending order of importance:

 - I am German, lived in Denmark from 2010 to 2016 and have been living in the UK since 2016.

-- While I was studying for my undergraduate degree in Berlin, I worked for a member of the German Parliament.
+- From 2007 to 2010, I worked for a member of the German Parliament.
 I also wrote, among other things, about what German politicians can (not) learn from Barack Obama, and how the Social Democrats can regain their old strength (in a political magazine, both links in German).

 - It is my ambition to be one of Northern Europe’s leading experts on Lyndon B. Johnson.
 (I am quite probably the youngest.)
 Click here for my page-filling article on Lyndon B. Johnson in the German weekly Die Zeit.